muratk5n/thirdwave/en/2023/01/dried-turkey.md

-* Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or eaten seperately.
+* Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product becomes difficult to mix in a stew, or to chew on.
 The approach here [2] powders dried raw meat pieces, that's fine for those with heavy-duty mixer.

 * Vegs are to be dried seperately on a dehydrator at 50C for >8 hours (optimal temp to keep vitamins in), or purchased.

 * Pre-cook / blend step was added when ground raw meat is not available, usually for poultry it won't be.
-If it is, exact same steps in [3] will work.
+If it is, exact same steps as [3] will work.

 Reference